Babies on the Brain? Before You’re Pregnant is the Perfect Time to Plan.

 - Get real.
 Make sure you and your partner are on the same page when it comes to money, household responsibilities, baby care and all those little things that can seem big when a new baby enters the mix.
 Most importantly, firm up your finances.
 Babies can be expensive, and while they’re worth every penny and sleepless night, even the best relationships can suffer when funds are tight.

 Making lifestyle changes can seem overwhelming at times, so the best advice I can offer is just relax.
 Talk to your doctor, work your way through the five steps, and let nature (or science) take its course.
 Once you become pregnant check out our practical and mom-tested tips for taking care of yourself during pregnancy.

-Summer Hughes BSN, RNC-Inpatient OB, Director of Women’s Services at Medical City Alliance
+Summer Hughes BSN, RNC-Inpatient OB, former Director of Women’s Services at Medical City Alliance

-Summer Hughes is happily married to her wonderful husband Russell and a mother of 2 boys Dawson (17) and Gavin (7).
-She’s been a nurse for nine years in Women’s Services.
+Summer Hughes is happily married to her wonderful husband Russell and mother of two boys, Dawson and Gavin.
 In her free time, she loves scuba diving, reading, spending time with family and traveling.